CircuitMusicLabs/petra/README.md

 A Max Package for experiments in granular synthesis.
 The petra package will replace the [cm.grainlabs~](https://github.com/CircuitMusicLabs/cm.grainlabs) object, which is no longer in development and likely to cause crashes with all current versions of Max.

-petra is still in active development, but I'm applying the last touches since all contained objects seem to be stable.
+petra is now open for beta-testing.
+Feel free to download an to report back any feedback you may have.

-You're welcome to come back here to check for updates.
-I will try to submit the project as an official Max package for the new [Max Package Manager](https://cycling74.com/2015/12/14/introducing-the-max-package-manager/#.V6BINKJ1Z_B) as soon as all is done and tested.
+Once beta testing is done, I will try to submit the project as an official Max package for the new [Max Package Manager](https://cycling74.com/2015/12/14/introducing-the-max-package-manager/#.V6BINKJ1Z_B).

 ##System Requirements for Compiled Externals
-* Mac OS 10.9.5 or above
+* Mac OS 10.9.5 or above or Microsoft Windows 7 or later
 * Max 6.1.8 or above (compatible with Max 7)
 * Max 32 bit and 64 bit